prjzhiraj/account-management-with-auth-laravel8/README.md

 create database laravel_knabus<br><br>

-.env file is provided in this repo.<br>
+.env file with credentials and setup provided inside of file in this repo.<br>
 make sure the .env is setup correctly, check the credentials and database name in .env if matched to your local server (recommended XAMPP)

 <b>On your Terminal/Git Bash:</b><br>